PharaohTools/ptconfigure/README.md

  - Logging - Logging - Output errors to the logging
  - MediaTools - Media Tools - Tools to help view and manage Media files
  - Mkdir - Mkdir Functionality
- - ModuleManager - Manage the modules used in Cleopatra
+ - ModuleManager - Manage the modules used in PTConfigure
  - MongoDB - MongoDB Server - The MongoDB Datastore Server
  - MysqlAdmins - Mysql Admins - Install administrative users for Mysql
  - MysqlServer - Mysql Server - The Mysql RDBMS Server